karimelmel/karimelmel.github.io/_posts/2020-09-25-cloudformer-review-part-1.markdown

   vendor/rails/.
 This directory is in the load path.
   ```

-## Next steps

 This overview will be useful for Part II where I will attempt to dig deeper into the web application security for cloudformer.
+Stay tuned for more.
+If its possible to gain control over the instance, the most useful permission would be to enumerate all S3 buckets and try to exfiltrate the content.